Max Snegirev: Formula Renault

 Snegirev took part in the Rockingham races of the 2008 Formula Renault 2.0 UK Winter Cup with Falcon Motorsport.
 He also competed in two races of the main series in 2009 with Tempus Sport.

 Formula Three

 Snegirev made his debut in the National Class of the British Formula 3 Championship in 2009 with Team West-Tec.
 In a slim field, he finished fourth in the championship despite missing two rounds at Hockenheim and Spa.

-He remained in the series in 2010, but switched to the Championship Class and Fortec Motorsport.
+Snegirev remained in the series in 2010, but switched to the Championship Class and Fortec Motorsport.
 Despite his Formula Two involvement Snegirev returned to the series in 2011, competing at Brands Hatch, Donington Park and Silverstone.

 Formula Two

 In 2011, Snegirev made his Formula Two debut.
 He had three point-scoring finishes in sixteen races, and finished eighteenth in the championship.
 After missing the first round of the 2012 season at Silverstone due to Auto GP commitments, he returned to the series for the remainder of the season.